 Ronaldo in fact doesn’t make the top 5, coming in at 6th place, behind Mexico’s Javier Hernandez and James Rodriguez of Colombia, their iconic statuses within their nations and their countries larger populations rocketing them up the leaderboard.
 Lagging back in tenth place is England skipper Harry Kane with 1,990, however, a few more performances like we saw on Monday night could see him rising.
 At the bottom end of the table, we see Kane’s vanquished foes from Monday evening, Tunisia, whose star player has a minuscule 29.

 Outside of Europe and South America, Japan’s Shinji Kagawa is top of the list, although he actually finds himself behind the fictional character, Captain Tsubasa!
 Captain Tsubasa was the subject of a very exclusive limited edition run of jerseys by Adidas and this fictional superstar is proving more popular than any other Asian player in the counterfeiting world.

 Making sense from the numbers

-This demonstrates the pulling power that high-profile individuals can have on sales and marketing strategies, whether authorised or not.
-It is key insights like this which allow Incopro to combat illicit activity in an effective and dynamic way.
+This demonstrates the pulling power that high-profile individuals can have on sales and marketing strategies, whether authorized or not.
+It is key insights like this that allow Incopro to combat illicit activity in an effective and dynamic way.